Sheds

 A visual comparison showing three shed construction methods side-by-side: raw materials for a DIY build, flat-pack components of a prefab kit, and a completed professional build.

-The single biggest factor that affects the cost of a shed is its size.
 To build a larger shed, you’ll need more materials, stronger foundations, and if hiring a contractor to build or install it, more labor hours.
-Here is a breakdown, now including delivered pre-fab options:
+Here is a detailed breakdown including DIY, kit, pre-fab delivered, and professional installation options:

 Shed Size DIY Starting At Kit Starting At Pre-Fab Delivered Pro Starting At